dartmouth-cs52-21S/react-notes-snow-kang/README.md

 ## Extra Credit
 - Installed ImageMinimizerWebpackPlugin's loader for image optimization/compression
-- Made my dog a sun
+- Made my dog into a sun

 ## Screenshots
 - Coco.jpg used to be 52 bytes